deserteagle/sublimeInstallGuide/packages.md

 	* "Inline Calculator" solving simple mathematical expressions within the editor
 	* "jQuery" ready to use jQuery snippets
 	* "SublimeTODO" //@TODO: (etc.) processor
+	* "changetracker" displays unsaved changes to a file by adding a bullet to the lines in question

 ## Noteworthy Packages
 ######################